Codaisseur/alea/kubernetes/README.md

 but we changed the keeper configuration a little bit to make it use persistent disk storage.

-## Set up the persistent Postgres data disks
+## Set up the persistent Postgres and MongoDB data disks

 First get an instance name from your cluster by running: